-Outline: This course simulates the submission and acceptance process normally associated with the initial design phases of a civil engineering project.
-This course familiarizes students with the preparation of sketch plats, preliminary engineering design, and a related environmental assessment.
-Requirements of this project include written submittals as well as oral presentation in defense of the project.
+Simulates the submission and acceptance process normally associated with the initial design phases for a civil engineering project.
+Familiarize students with the preparation of sketch plats, preliminary engineering design, and related traffic calculations and environmental assessment.
+Requirements include written full set of plans, reports and oral presentations in defense of the project.